arkygeek/landuseanalyst/README.md

 ## Contact

-For any questions or contributions, please contact Jason Jorgenson at [your.email@example.com].
+For any questions or contributions, please contact Jason Jorgenson at [jjorgenson a@t gmail.com].

 ---